wasp-lang/wasp/web/docs/deploying.md

   Select `server` when prompted with `Select Service`.
 Press enter.
   Railway will now locate the Dockerfile and deploy your server 👍

-  When deployment is finished, you will see: `Deployment live at <url_to_wasp_backend>` Copy this URL 📜.
-We need it for step 5!
+  When deployment is finished, you might see: `Deployment live at <url_to_wasp_backend>`.
+If not, go now to your [Railway dashboard](https://railway.app/dashboard) and in the server instance's `Settings` tab, click `Generate Domain`.
+Copy the new URL as we will need it for step 5! 📜

   4. Next, change into your app's frontend build directory `.wasp/build/web-app`:
   ```shell